 A tiny ray of light amidst the dark and swirling maelstrom that is the Edinburgh Fringe, is my annual game of celeb spotting.
 Occasionally, among the throng, I catch sight of someone off tv or radio.
 I haven’t done too well in the last few years but this year my count is already up to 3: a bloke off Radio 4 who I don’t find very funny; a bloke who’s sometimes on ‘mock the week’ who I don’t find very funny; and Rich Hall!
 RICH HALL, I tell you.
 He was crossing George Street looking just as baggy and sad as he does on tv.

-The small amusement I get from this game in no way makes up for the overall horror of the Fringe experience for me.
-Rolley likened this to when cattle industry people invade his town.
-However, imagine if you will, that it is not the wide hatted ranchers filling the streets but the cattle themselves.
+The small amusement I get from this game in no way makes up for the overall horror of the Fringe experience by the way.
+Rolley has likened this to when cattle industry people invade his town.
+However, imagine if you will, that it is not the wide-hatted ranchers filling the streets but the cattle themselves.
 Roaming the town in vast, slow moving herds, stopping suddenly to graze or just to gaze at nothing.
-Now imagine that some of those cows can juggle… No. Wait that makes it sound too interesting.
-Too much fun.
+Now imagine that some of those cows can juggle… No, wait.
+That makes it sound too interesting, too much like fun.

 I’m sorry.
 I’ve had a hard day.